EDMPL/Simple-ERC20/README.md

 ## Simple ERC20 Implementation

-Simple ERC20 using OpenZeppelin Library.
+Simple ERC20 using OpenZeppelin library with some unit test.